andydunstall/figg/fcm/README.md

 Which will stop the node and wait for it to exit.

 ### Chaos
-WCM adds a [toxiproxy](https://github.com/Shopify/toxiproxy) proxy for each node.
+FCM adds a [toxiproxy](https://github.com/Shopify/toxiproxy) proxy for each node.
 This makes it easy to inject chaos into the cluster.

 **Enable/Disable A Node**